Devorein/mongql/README.md

    1. Action: One of create|update|delete
    2. Target: resource for targeting single resource, resources for targeting multiple resources
+2. Specific named functions pre|post(action) attached to  the model's static is called pre and post of each action

 Generated Mutation Examples: `createSetting, updateSettings`